cassiersg/scaviz/README.md

 `scaviz` currently depends on forks of fastplotlib and pygfx.
 Therefore, to install the correct version of dependencies, it is strongly recommended to use [uv](https://docs.astral.sh/uv/).
+You may also install dependencies with `pip` using the provided `requirements.txt` file, then install `scaviz` itself.

+User interface for zooming: scroll or shift+scroll.

 ## On desktop